Smartlook is a product analytics and visual user insights platform based in the Czech Republic that was recently acquired by Cisco.

 For example, they had several landing pages that targeted competitor-type keywords like “Hotjar Alternative” and “FullStory Alternative.”
 The landing pages were well designed from a conversion-rate optimization (CRO) standpoint and included compelling copy about Smartlook’s features.
 Similarly, their standard feature pages had a sharp design, strong visuals, and interactive features.

 But almost none of these landing pages and feature pages were ranking on the first page of Google.
 Most weren’t even ranking in the top 100 results.
 Why not?
 In both types of pages, the total word count per page was less than 500.
-It’s a common problem with landing pages: the content was too thin compared to the existing SERP, and it lacked key elements searchers were looking for.
+It’s a common problem with landing pages: the content was too thin compared to the content existing on the search engine results page (SERP), and it lacked both key elements searchers were looking for and the crucial on-page SEO elements search engines look for.

 The competitor alternative landing pages didn’t include a thorough analysis of how those features compared to the competitor, nor any insight into what the shortcomings of the competitor products might be.
 And the feature pages didn’t have enough space to really dig into the use cases of each feature with examples that would resonate with readers.